wangtaotao0524/arcane/docs/docs/features/stacks/overview.md

 ### Updating or Removing a Stack

 - To update, open the stack and click **Edit**.
-Change the name or compose file, then save.
+Change the name, compose file, or environment variables, then save.
 - To remove, click the **Remove** button.
 Confirm the action to delete the stack from Arcane.

 ### Importing External Stacks